🇸🇪

 Very Common

-Kalles Kaviar is Sweden's most iconic breakfast condiment — a fish roe paste that looks like a flavoured spread and is found on almost every Swedish breakfast table.
-The bright blue tube is ubiquitous in supermarkets, hotel breakfast buffets, and self-catering apartments.
-To international visitors unfamiliar with it, the product can resemble a herb or vegetable paste.
-It is made from smoked cod roe and will appear alongside plant-based spreads, jam, and butter at buffets with no special emphasis.
-Also watch for Kaviar in open sandwiches at cafés.
+Kalles Kaviar is Sweden's most iconic breakfast condiment, a fish roe paste that looks like a flavoured spread and appears on almost every Swedish breakfast table.
+The bright blue tube is ubiquitous at hotel breakfast buffets and self-catering apartments.
+To international visitors, the product can resemble a herb or vegetable paste.
+It is made from smoked cod roe and will sit alongside plant-based spreads, jam, and butter at buffets with no special emphasis.

 Gelatin in Swedish Godis